Great Books is excited to offer an On-Campus program this summer at the University of Edinburgh in Scotland!

-For centuries, Scottish writing has been at the forefront of world literature.
-That is why Great Books is excited to bring our program to this majestic kingdom!
-Scotland's poets, authors, and playwrights are some of the the greatest writers who ever put pen to paper.
+For centuries, Scottish writing has been at the forefront of world literature with this majestic kingdom's poets, authors, and playwrights - some of the greatest writers who ever put pen to paper.

-Great Books literary exploration will take place in the hallowed halls of the University of Edinburgh.
-Imagine walking in the same steps as alumnus Robert Louis Stevenson, contemplating the mystical voyage of The Hispaniola in Treasure Island or observing the monsterous transformation of Dr. Jekll to Mr. Hyde.
+Great Books literary exploration will take place in the hallowed halls of The University of Edinburgh.
+Imagine walking in the same steps as alumnus Robert Louis Stevenson, contemplating the mystical voyage of the Hispaniola in Treasure Island or observing the monstrous transformation of Dr. Jekyll to Mr. Hyde.

-Students will live their literature by touring Edinburgh's magnificent landscapes, historic sites, castles, and landmarks that inspired so many of Scotland's poets and authors.
+Students will live their literature as they explore the Royal Mile and take a walking tour of the city's historic sites, storybook castles, and historic landmarks that inspired so many of Scotland's poets and authors.

 For further information on Great Books Edinburgh, please call or text 203-612-9470, or email firstname.lastname@example.org.